sonic-net/SONiC/doc/mgmt/SONiC_OC_PortChannel_Interface_HLD.md

 # 3 Design
 ## 3.1 Overview
-Enhancing the management framework backend code and transformer methods to add support for PortChannel interface Handling.
+Enhancing the management framework backend code and transformer methods to add support for PortChannel interface handling.

 To support PortChannel GETs, data is fetched from 3 different places:
 1. PortChannel data from LAG_TABLE and LAB_MEMBER_TABLE